Securing Web Browsing with TLS and HTTPS

 The CA will verify that the organization's legal identity, and both physical and operational existence.
 They will also verifying that the people making the request are authorized by the organization.
 A browser will indicate an EV certificate with a green padlock and the organization's name next to the URL.

 My site has just a Domain-Validated or DV certificate.
 I only have to prove that I control the DNS records and/or the page content for cromwell-intl.com.
 Depending on the browser and its version, it may make the site secured with an EV certificate look a little better than one with a DV certificate — maybe the color of the padlock next to the URL, a green background for the URL itself.
 However, the DV certificate is free, while an EV certificate definitely isn't.
 EV certificate prices vary widely.
-A browser may be fussy about allowing you to enter data into a web page form named "credit-card-info" if the server doesn't have an EV certificate.
+A browser may be fussy about allowing you to enter data into a web page form field named "credit-card-info" if the server doesn't have an EV certificate.

 The CA will have a Certificate Practices Statement or CPS.
 That defines what a potential customer must do to get a certificate.

 3: The CA is satisfied

-In this story DigiCert says, "Citibank exists, they are a reputable bank, these people are authorized to make this request, and they have been careful with their key generation.
+In this story DigiCert says, "Citibank exists, they are a reputable bank, these people are authorized to make this request for the bank, and they have been careful with their key management.
 Please give us US$ 300 (or whatever) and we'll give you a certificate good for 24 months."
 The bank pays.

 4: The CA creates the certificate